Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 ## Summary

-Starting with the ROCm 6.4 release, AMD is making software for Instinct GPUs more modular by separating the user space components from the driver space components.
+As we showed you, starting with the ROCm 6.4 release you can expect a smoother AI and HPC development experience, as AMD is making software for Instinct GPUs more modular by separating the user space components from the driver space components.
 Previously, ROCm releases and its associated versioning described both the userspace and driver.
 In ROCm 6.4, the documentation is for the driver space and system management moves to instinct.docs.amd.com.
 Information on the variant of the amdgpu driver built